ACCESS-Hive/access_docs/docs/access_cm2/rose-cylc-rosie.md

 <br>
 </div>

-## Copying ACCESS-CM2 suites with Rosie
+## Copy ACCESS-CM2 suites with Rosie

 <div style="text-align: justify">
 <a href = "http://metomi.github.io/rose/doc/html/tutorial/rose/rosie.html" target="_blank">Rosie</a> is an <a href = "https://subversion.apache.org/" target="_blank">SVN</a> repository wrapper with a set of options to work with ACCESS-CM2 suites.